Sandi Patty: Comeback

 Patty slowly rebuilt her career by expanding her musical appeal, which included pop concert performances with symphony orchestras including the New York Symphony Orchestra, Boston Symphony Orchestra, Prague Symphony Orchestra, London Symphony Orchestra, Atlanta Symphony Orchestra, the Cincinnati Pops, and the Dallas Symphony as well as headlining and hosting the Yuletide Celebration with the Indianapolis Symphony Orchestra in 2000, 2002, 2005, 2007, 2010, 2013, and 2015 under the direction of Maestro Jack Everly.
-Patty again hosted the extravaganza in December 2017 and 2021.
+Patty again hosted the extravaganza in December 2017, 2021 and 2024.

 In both interviews and in her autobiography, Broken on the Back Row, Patty expressed remorse and took full responsibility for her past actions, revealing the steps she took in seeking forgiveness from those that her actions most affected.

 In 2000, Patty had a guest singing appearance at the end of a 7th Heaven episode (season 4, episode 20).
 She appeared in the 2006 annual Macy's Thanksgiving Day Parade in New York.
 A televised performance of Sandi Patty's Yuletide Special was filmed for syndication in 2006, with other performers—including the Mormon Tabernacle Choir and the U.S. Air Force Reserve Band.

 In 2004, Patty was inducted into the Gospel Music Hall of Fame and in 2007 was awarded the GMA Music in the Rockies Summit Award.

 In May 2008, Patty released her 30th studio recording, Songs for the Journey, in which she covers classic hymns of the church and other modern gospel classics.
 2008 also saw the release of five separate compilation recordings of past songs taken from previous albums.
 In 2009, Patty received two GMA Dove Award nominations: Female Vocalist of the Year, and Inspirational Album of the Year (Songs for the Journey).

-Simply Sandi, an acoustic album, is the first solo project to be released on her own record label, Stylos Records (a label with three artists—Sandi, Ben Utecht, and Heather Payne).
-It was released on May 5, 2009.
-This album includes new renditions of some of Sandi's most beloved songs including "In Heaven's Eyes", "Via Dolorosa" and "The Stage is Bare".
-WEA Distribution is the distributor for Stylos Records, although this album is not being released commercially.
+Simply Sandi, an acoustic album, was released on May 5, 2009.
+Significantly, it was Patty's first solo project to be released on her own record label, Stylos Records.
+Two other artists, Ben Utecht and Heather Payne, also signed to the label, which was distributed by WEA Distribution.